simonellistonball/masterclass-hdf/labs/lab5/README.md

 1. Create a remote process group.
 1. Enter the URL of your remote NiFi cluster

 You can then Enable Transmission on this remote process group.
 It behaves just like a regular process group, and you can wire up a Flow to the input port.

+This will send flow files to the remote cluster as if it were a local process group.